SuperRicky14/TpaPlusPlus/docs/adr/001-remove-sonarqube.md

 * Might speed up builds

 **Negative:**
-* Reduced code *style* consistency than a proper integration of SonarQube.
+* Inconsistent code style than a properly integrated, documented config of SonarQube.
 Why I am still removing it:
   * Code style just isn't a priority for TPA++ right now.
 The mod is undergoing major refactoring, and a lot of code is likely to be thrown out anyways.